trapexit/mergerfs/mkdocs/docs/remote_filesystems.md

   other software.
 By setting `softerr` or `soft` the NFS client will timeout eventually and return an error.
 * `softreval`: NFS client will serve up cached data after `retrans` attempts to revalidate the data.
-Helps with intermitent network issues.
+Helps with intermittent network issues.
 * `timeo=150`: Timeout till retrying request.
 * `retrans=3`: Number of retrying a request.